 Dead or Alive is one of the longest-running fighting games dating back to the PS1 era.
 It is also one of the fighting games that probably adds the least amount of features or changes through each sequel.
 DoA 5 doesn’t really add much, so fans of DoA 4 will be a little disappointed here.
 The fighting system is nearly unchanged, and all you will notice from the beginning is a new story and a graphical upgrade.
 The game looks pretty good, and there’s a long 65 mission story, but is it worth the $60 purchase if you are just happy with DoA Dimensions or DoA 4?

-The only new additions to the fighting system are the Cliffhangers and Critical System.
+The only new additions to the fighting system are the Cliffhangers and the Critical System.
 Both are underwhelming and just add to the already complicated fight system.
-However, it is more enjoyable to button mash than other fight games that rely on things like jump canceling, jump this, cancel that etc. DoA is based around a triangle fight system that is based on holds and counter attacks.
-This means you have to be quick and read your opponents moves, most fighting games aren’t like that.
-This is also a problem because predicting moves is very hard in this game, and having counters and holds for high, low, and mid strikes are just ridiculous and create a very high learning curve that will turn most new players away.
+However, it is more enjoyable to button mash than other fight games that rely on things like jump canceling, jump this, cancel that, etc. DoA is based around a triangle fight system that is based on holds and counter-attacks.
+This means you have to be quick and read your opponent’s moves, most fighting games aren’t like that.
+This is also a problem because predicting moves is very hard in this game, and having counters and holds for high, low, and mid strikes is just ridiculous and creates a very high learning curve that will turn most new players away.

-The story mode also has bonus missions, but after half way through start becoming impossibly difficult.
+The story mode also has bonus missions, but after halfway through starts becoming impossibly difficult.
 Dead or Alive isn’t really a combo type of game, but pulling off 7 and 10 hit combos can be a serious chore.
-Online modes are fun as always, but most players will get discouraged at the good long time fighters.
+Online modes are fun as always, but most players will get discouraged at the good long-time fighters.
 This just proves that you must master the triangle system because once you get locked into a combo you’re stuck.
 Health bars deplete quickly in this game so fights can last only a minute or two.

 Overall, DoA 5 doesn’t bring much to the table to call this a true sequel, graphical upgrades, a new story, and just a couple of new additions to the fighting system, but they hamper it down.
 There are also no new characters just a few cameos from Virtua Fighter.
 Plus, the stages are actually pretty boring.
 Construction site, a street, a Japanese house.
 Yawn.
 DoA 5 is solid and fun but wait for a price drop.